zukunft/zukunft.com/docs/code_functions_all.md

     \-- form_field_source_group_or_phrases
         \-- system_form - @return string the html code to request the group name or a list of phrases
     \-- form_field_formula_link_priority
-        \-- system_form - @return string the html code to request the formula link priority
+        \-- system_form - shows the current order number, so that saving the form does not drop it
     \-- form_field_view_link_priority
         \-- system_form - @return string the html code to request the view link priority
     \-- form_field_component_link_order_number
-        \-- system_form - @return string the html code to request the component position
+        \-- system_form - shows the current order number, so that saving the form does not drop it
     \-- form_view_relation_pos
-        \-- system_form - @return string the html code to request the view modification start position
+        \-- system_form - @param view_relation|db_object $dbo the view relation that is added or changed
     \-- form_field_selection_name
         \-- system_form - @return string the html code to request the selection name from the user
     \-- form_field_selection_description